supersaiyanspud/BwompHud/README.txt

 =================================================
 Changing backgrounds
 ---------------------
-If you would like to change the background between gif/non-gif then all you have to do is go into resource\ui\mainmenuoverride.res and find "BGgif".
-Once you have found that, set the values of "enabled" and "visible" to "1" or "0" and then type mat_antialias 1 in console to swap.
+If you would like to have the animated background disabled, change the values of "enabled" and "visible" of the gif background to "0" Also add a 1 to the end of both "Background"s so it looks like: //"Background1"
+					//{
+					//	"ControlName"	"ImagePanel"
+					//	"fieldname" "Background1"
+					//}
+To re-enable it, remove the 1's and set visible/enabled to "1"